 “A children’s story that can only be enjoyed by children is not a good children’s story in the slightest.” – C.S.
 Lewis

 Many of the assigned projects can easily be either broadened or simplified.
 For example – a research project can easily be extended for an older student by requiring them to take the activity page further and turn the information they found into a coherent paragraph.
-Or if they are more artsy, they could take the information and design a poster, write a short story, create a documentary style video about the subject matter, etc. In the same way, you could easily scale it back for a younger child by having them do more of the work orally.
+Or, if they are more artsy, they could take the information and design a poster, write a short story, film a documentary style video, etc. In the same way, you could easily scale it back for a younger child by having them do more of the work orally.
 I’m often surprised at the answers younger children can come up with when they know they won’t have to write anything down.

 As well as books that are sequels or by the same author as another book that I’ve scheduled, such as: